 - Bleach baths to eradicate colonizing bacteria

-- Antibiotics to manage inflammation and bacterial infection
+- Antibiotics to manage inflammation and bacterial infections

-- Hormonal therapy to regulate hormone and reduce breakouts
+- Hormonal therapy to regulate hormones and reduce breakouts

 - Retinoid medications (e.g. acitretin) to reduce sebum secretion

 - Metformin to manage patients with metabolic syndrome